emina/rosette/README.md

 * Rosette ships with the [Kodkod](http://alloy.mit.edu/kodkod/) solver binaries, but it also supports [Z3](http://z3.codeplex.com).
-To use Z3, download the binaries for your system and put them in the `rosette/bin` directory.
+To use Z3, download (or build) the binaries for your system and put them in the `rosette/bin` directory.

   `$ ls rosette/bin`
   `kodkod z3`